A Brief Duro D/T Tutorial

 no db>

-This creates a variable named I. Note that Duro D/T is case insensitive, so there is no diffence between "var i integer;" and "VAR I INTEGER;".
-This tutorial shows example code in lowercase, since this is more convenient to type.
+This creates a variable named i.
+Note that Duro D/T is case insensitive, so there is no diffence between "var i integer;" and "VAR I INTEGER;".
+More precisely, keywords are case insensitive whereas identifiers are automatically converted to lowercase.
+This tutorial shows example code in lowercase.

 no db> var j integer init 2;